viluzi/Vukky123/README.md

 ### Hi there - I'm Vukky 👋

 - 🛠 I made the ResourceHub project for the Desktop Goose!
+- 💼 I'm a support assistant at salad.io
 - 😄 Pronouns: He/him

 <!--